Cybertek-Internal/slate/source/index.html.md

 # Lock

 Do you find any connection between [room](#rooms) and `lock`?
 You got it!
 Nobody can get into a locked room.
-We use `locks` for an exactly same purpose, suppose, an access to the room have to be limited to a certain batch or team at specific date and time, we can lock the room and share a key whether with a team or batch.
-Even hide the key, so nobody can book a room!
+We use `locks` for an exactly same purpose, suppose, an access to the room have to be limited to a certain batch or team at specific date and time, we can lock the room and share the key whether with a specific team or entire batch.
+Even possible to hide the key, so nobody can book a room!

 ## Get all Locks